 By Solomon Oladipupo

-A newly-graduated medical doctor from the College of Medicine, University of Lagos (CMUL), Stephen Urueye, has been alleged stabbed to death in the Idi-Araba axis of Surulere, Lagos.
+A newly-graduated medical doctor from the College of Medicine, University of Lagos (CMUL), Stephen Urueye, has been allegedly stabbed to death in the Idi-Araba axis of Surulere, Lagos.

-The attack, said to have been carried out by unknown persons, reportedly occurred in front of an infamous “canal” in the area, a place residents say is dominated by streets urchins and hoodlums.
+The attack, said to have been carried out by unknown persons, reportedly occurred in front of an infamous “canal” in the area — a place residents said was dominated by streets urchins and hoodlums.

 Some colleagues of the dead doctor claimed he was with a friend when he was stabbed around 11pm on Thursday.